ChaosPredictor/02-PortfolioWebpage/README.md

 ## Installation

-This project doesn't require any installation, all you need to see that website is a web browser.
+This project doesn't require any installation, all you need to use that website is a web browser.

 ## API Reference